isaccmarting/HEC/README.md

 JacobiSequential.c: a serial implementation of Jacobi method.
 JacobiMPI.c: a parallel implementation of Jacobi method with pure MPI.
 JacobiMPIandOpenMP.c: a parallel implementation of Jacobi method with MPI+OpenMP.
-machinefile: the configuration file in the format "<node>: <the number of processors>".
+machinefile: the configuration file in the format "node: the number of processors".
 Makefile: the file containing required instructions to compile and run.

 ## Requirements